Mael-91/Mael-91/README.md

 💬 I'm on some community such as _Grafikart.fr_, _StackOverflow_.

-🔭 I’m currently working on.
+🔭 I’m currently working on my online shop.
 This one will put on sale some services (*some free, some paying*).

 The services will range from a simple ***discord bot***, to applications to manage some ***server side tasks (like automation for example)***, and all my **open source projects** will also be **available** on my shop for ***free***.